 - The unit tests can be used as an always up-to-date project documentation, changing as the project evolves.

-- With a thorough initial testing, the debugging time is minimized.
+- With thorough initial testing, debugging time is minimized.

-Apart from being used within the TDD cycle, code refactoring is a common practice in agile software development.
-Basically, it’s a process of a constant code improvement through simplification and clarification.
-The process is solely technical and does not call for any changes in software behavior.
+Code refactoring is a common practice in Agile software development.
+Basically, it’s a process of constant code improvement through simplification and clarification.
+Solely technical, it does not call for any changes in software behavior.

-Continuous Integration (CI) is another practice agile teams rely on for managing shared code and software testing.
-We believe CI is an evolutionary development of the Agile principles.
-Instead of doing short iterations, developers can commit newly written parts of a code several times a day.
-This way, they constantly deliver value to users.
+Continuous Integration (CI) is another practice Agile teams rely on for managing shared code and software testing.
+We believe CI is an evolutionary development of Agile principles.
+Instead of doing short iterations, developers can commit newly written parts of a code several times a day, continuously delivering value to users.
 By making small and incremental updates multiple times a day, teams can release MVPs more quickly.

-To verify the quality of the software — through testing — and automate its deployment, teams usually use Tools like CruiseControl, Atlassian Bamboo, TeamCity or Jenkins.
+To verify the quality of the software — through testing — and automate its deployment, teams use CI/CD tools like CruiseControl, Atlassian Bamboo, TeamCity, or Jenkins.

 In addition, CI helps maintain the shared code, eliminating the integration issues.
 Thus, the product’s mainline is robust and clean and can be rapidly deployed.

-Pair Programming, or “pairing”, is considered to be a very controversial agile practice.
-This technique requires two engineers working together.
-While one of them is actually writing the code, the other one is actively involved as a watcher, making suggestions and navigating the through process.
+Pair Programming, or “pairing,” is considered to be a very controversial Agile practice.
+This technique requires two engineers to work together.
+While one of them is actually writing the code, the other one is actively involved as a watcher, making suggestions and navigating the first through the process.

 Being focused on both code and more abstract technical tasks, this team of two is expected to be more efficient, creating better software design and making fewer mistakes.
 Another benefit of this approach lies in spreading the project knowledge across team members.

 However, this practice has often been accused of having a negative impact on the team’s short-term productivity.
-The research shows that each task usually requires 15-60 percent more time, which is a major drawback of the approach.
+One of the surveys shows that collaborative work usually requires 15 percent more time than individual work, which is a major drawback of the approach.
 Yet, there are some opinions that the extra time is easily compensated in the long term through the overall higher quality of the software.

-XP provides tools to decrease risks while developing a new system, especially when developers must write code within strict timeframes.
-It’s essential to know that XP practices are designed for small teams that don’t exceed 12 people.
+XP provides tools to decrease risks while designing a new system, especially when developers must write code within strict timeframes.
+It’s essential to know that XP practices are meant for small teams that don’t exceed 12 people.
 One should choose this framework if sure that not only developers but also customers and managers will be able to work together on a project.

 XP suggests unit testing as well.
 If programmers have enough experience creating functional tests, then XP can be used.